Dr Westcott is a GP who describes himself as an atheist doctor and wants

 If sight were restored in a reliably diagnosed glaucomatous eye, that

-would certainly count as a miracle in my opinion.
-To my knowledge,
+would certainly count as a miracle in my opinion (I'd certainly like it

 I therefore think that, although there are well-attested instances of